Skip to main content

 Kurfürstendamm not only offers you an exquisite shopping world and numerous culinary delights, but also cultural experiences and famous sights.

-At the beginning of the boulevard on Breitscheidplatz is the impressive Kaiser-Wilhelm-Gedächtsniskirche with its special architectural history.
-Here you can stop off and find peace and quiet on hot or rainy days.
-Just next door, in the Europa Centre, Berlin's oldest cabaret Die Stachelschweine invites you to a hilarious evening with plenty of subtle humour.
-Behind the Gedächtniskirche is the Bikini Berlin, the legendary cinema Zoo Palast and the luxury hotel Waldorf Astoria.
-Just behind it is the Tiergarten for the whole family to relax in, Berlin's green lung, with the Zoo Berlin.
+At the beginning of the boulevard on Breitscheidplatz is the impressive Kaiser Wilhelm Memorial Church with its special architectural history.
+On hot or rainy days, you can take a break here and find some peace and quiet.
+Right next door, in the Europa Centre, Berlin's oldest cabaret, Die Stachelschweine, invites you to a light-hearted evening with plenty of subtle humour.
+Behind the Gedächtniskirche is the Bikini Berlin, the legendary Zoo Palast cinema and the luxury Waldorf Astoria hotel, an elegant new district.
+Just behind it, the whole family can relax in the Tiergarten, Berlin's green lung, with the Zoo Berlin.

 Zoopalast cinema at the Berlinale